Monitoring prostate cancer

 If you develop symptoms, your specialist is likely to suggest hormone treatment to shrink and control the cancer.

 Some people find it very stressful to know they have a cancer and not have any treatment straight away.
 Firstly, do talk to your doctor about what they are suggesting.
-Once you know what is being suggested, do feel that you can talk to your doctor about how you feel about monitoring.
-You may feel reassured when your doctor explains how often you will have checks and what the treatment options may be if the cancer starts to grow.
+Once you know what is being suggested, you can talk to your doctor about how you feel about monitoring.
+You may feel reassured when your doctor explains how often you will have checks.
+They can also tell you what the treatment options may be if the cancer starts to grow.

 During monitoring, there are some things you can do which may help to keep you healthy and will help you to feel you are doing something positive